landsman/boom-widget-calendar/README.md

 - `organizerId`
 - `isProduction` by default true, use it with false to switch to staging
-- `locale` if you want to skip locale detection, have fixed value [cs, en-GB]
+- `locale` if you want to skip locale detection, have fixed value [cs, en-GB].
+It also hides locale switcher.

 ## Devstack